ibm-cloud-docs/vpc/pps-update-policy.md

 Where:

 `PRIVATE_PATH_SERVICE_GATEWAY`
-:   Identifies ID or name of the Private Path service.
+:   Identifies the ID or name of the Private Path service.

 `ACCOUNT_POLICY1`
-:   Identifies ID of the account policy for the Private Path service.
+:   Identifies the ID of the account policy for the Private Path service.

 `ACCOUNT_POLICY2`
-:   Identifies ID of the account policy for the Private Path service.
+:   Identifies the ID of the account policy for the Private Path service.

 `--output`
-:   Specifies output format, only JSON is supported.
+:   Specifies the output format, only JSON is supported.
 One of: `JSON`.

 `--force, -f`
 :   Forces the operation without confirmation.